PeterPonyu/liora-ui/README.md

-# Liora Benchmarking Dashboard
+# LAIOR Benchmarking Dashboard

-A comprehensive interactive dashboard for exploring single-cell analysis models, datasets, and benchmarking results from the Liora project.
+A comprehensive interactive dashboard for exploring single-cell analysis models, datasets, and benchmarking results from the LAIOR (Lorentz Attentive Interpretable ODE Regularized VAE) project.

 ## 🎯 What You Can Do Here